Best Online Nursing Programs in California (2026)

 How does Nursing pay in California compare to other states?

-California salaries are approximately 13.9% higher than the national average for nursing roles.
+California offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes California a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in California?